reeannc/dailyHabitTracker/guide.md

 - check id of your habit buttons in modal if js working(yes?)

-- add style to legend
+- check if all habits button on main page are completed

-- if all are checked, do animation
+- if all are completed, popup modal with confetti animation